-Compared to white potatoes, sweet potatoes are high in their nutrient density and can be consumed by anyone, including in diabetes.
+Compared to white potatoes, sweet potatoes are high in nutrient density and can be consumed by anyone, including those with diabetes.

 A whole pomegranate contains 666 milligrams of potassium or 19 percent of your daily requirement.
 This makes it one of the best potassium-rich fruits to consume.

 Pomegranate is also rich in vitamin C (contains more than 40 percent of the daily recommendation), vitamin K, fiber, and antioxidants, among other nutrients.